getbasis/basis/README.md

 * CSS architecture of Basis is [FLOCSS](https://github.com/hiloki/flocss).
 So it is possible a modular approach.
 * Basis has incorporated the concept of vertical rhythm.
 So you can be a good-balanced design.
 * Flexible grid system.
 Clean because using a flexible box.
-* highly extensible.
-The core is only the basic components, it can be extended with [add-on](https://github.com/getbasis).

 ## Demo ( HTML5 Templates )
 * integrity: http://getbasis.github.io/integrity/